lnx-search/yorick/README.md

+# ARCHIVED

+This project has become `lnx-fs` to some extent.

 # Yorick

 Yorick is a basic blob storage system for writing blocks of and having stable identifiers to retrieve the block.